 - The average person will buy around 60% more clothing than they need and keep them roughly half as long as they would’ve done 15 years ago, Greenpeace 2017

-- In one single month, new clothing bought in the UK had a greater carbon footprint than flying a plane around the world 900 times, Oxfam 2019
+- In one single month, new clothing bought in the UK had a more significant carbon footprint than flying a plane around the world 900 times, Oxfam 2019

 - A single new cotton white shirt produces the same amount of carbon emissions as driving 35 miles in a car, Oxfam 2019

 - Footwear and apparel account for around 8.1% of global climate impact (3,990 million metric tons CO2eq), Quantis 2018

 - Dyeing and finishing, two energy-intensive processes, are the primary drivers of the apparel industry’s climate impact globally, Quantis 2018

 - Production’s impact on climate change in the fashion industry increased by 35% between 2005 and 2016 and is projected to rise steadily until between 2020 and 2030, Quantis 2018

 - People in North America consume 37kgs of textiles each a year, the most significant amount globally.

 - Western Europe consumes 22kg of textiles a year.

 - Africa, the Middle East, and India average around 5kg of textiles per person per year

 - Overall, clothing is worn less.
 The average number of times a garment a piece of clothing is worn has decreased by 36% over the last 15 years, Ellen MacArthur Foundation, 2017